-Japanese Studies permeates academic programs offered by such departments as East Asian Languages & Civilizations (EALC), History, Economics, History of Art, Design, Musicology, History and Sociology of Science, Political Science, Anthropology, Psychology, and Sociology.
+Japanese Studies permeates academic programs offered by such departments as East Asian Languages & Civilizations (EALC), History, Religion, Economics, History of Art, Design, Musicology, History and Sociology of Science, Political Science, Anthropology, Psychology, and Sociology.
 Researchers associated with the University Museum focus on Japanese archaeology and early civilization; scholars at the Wharton School concentrate on Japanese economics, finance, and commerce; and students at the Lauder Institute endeavor to earn a joint MBA/MA degree in Management and International Studies with a concentration on Japan.